 There are multiple reasons to get a VPN when you are living or traveling in Thailand.
 Below are the most common reasons.

 - To browse securely: Access to the internet in Thailand, just like in many Asian countries, is not exactly secure.
-A good VPN increases internet security and greatly reduces the possible risks involved in connecting to public networks in this country (such as having your credit card cloned or your email hacked).
+A good VPN increases internet security and greatly reduce the possible risks involved in connecting to public networks in this country (such as having your credit card cloned or your email hacked).

 - To avoid censorship: Censorship exists in Thailand, and if you want free access to the internet, the best way is to get a VPN